collective/sc.social.like/README.rst

 If the user configured the browser for not being tracked, social media will be rendered as if the "*Severe privacy*" setting was enabled.

+Social media and Plone 5
+^^^^^^^^^^^^^^^^^^^^^^^^

+Plone 5 includes some configuration fields already available in this package on a new Social Media configlet.
+A synchronization of the values of those redundant fields takes place behind the scenes every time you change the Twitter username, the Facebook App ID or the Facebook username, using either the new Social Media configlet or the Social Like configlet.

 Screenshots
 ^^^^^^^^^^^